 What is the Plant a Billion Trees Campaign?

 The Plant a Billion Trees campaign is a large-scale restoration initiative launched by The Nature Conservancy in 2008.
-Our first project was to restore Brazil's Atlantic Forest, and now we have expanded to include forest projects in the United States and China.
-By planting trees and helping forests regrow where they have been severely degraded, we're helping to ensure clean water, air, diverse species and full, healthy forests for future generations.
+Our first project was to restore Brazil's Atlantic Forest, and now we have expanded to include forest projects all across the world!
+By planting trees and helping forests regrow where they have been severely degraded, we're helping to ensure clean water & air, diverse species and full, healthy forests for future generations.

-How does restoring and protecting these forests around the world impact people/me?
+How does restoring & protecting these forests impact myself & communities around world?

 Forests help sustain all life on Earth.
 They clean our water.
 Cleanse our air.
 Cool our planet.
 Trees give us refuge and refreshment, shade and shelter.